microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 - For one-off testing: run `node_modules/.bin/jest --maxWorkers 1`
 - For continuous testing: run `npm test -- --maxWorkers 1`

 Our CI pipeline run tests with 4 agents simultaneously.
-If new tests are added, please make sure they can be run simultaneously.
+If new tests are added, please make sure they can run simultaneously.

 ### Troubleshooting the test suite